qeeqbox/honeypots/README.md

 - QTelnetServer <- TELNET (Server using Twisted)
 - QVNCServer <- VNC (Emulator using Twisted)
 - QMSSQLServer <- MSSQL (Emulator using Twisted)
-- QElasticServer <- VNC (Emulator using http.server)
+- QElasticServer <- Elastic (Emulator using http.server)

 ## acknowledgement
 By using this framework, you are accepting the license terms of all these packages: `pipenv twisted psutil psycopg2-binary dnspython requests impacket paramiko redis mysql-connector pycryptodome vncdotool service_identity requests[socks] pygments`